Local (municipal) and regional elections

-If you are eligible to vote, you will automatically receive a poll card approx. five days before election day - so no later than on November 11, 2021.
+If you are eligible to vote, you will automatically receive a poll card approximately five days before election day.

 The poll card will tell you the location of your designated polling station.

-You will only receive one poll card regardless of whether you are entitled to vote for both the local and regional elections or only the regional elections (i.e. if you have moved to another municipality in the same region less than 7 days prior to election day).
+You will only receive one poll card regardless of whether you are entitled to vote for both the local and regional elections or only the regional elections (i.e. if you have moved to another municipality in the same region less than 7 days before election day).

 At the polling station